gradle/gradle/design-docs/jdk9-support.md

 # Feature: Run all Gradle tests against Java 9

 Goal: Successfully run all Gradle tests in a CI build on Java 8, running tests against Java 9.
+At completion, Gradle will be fully working on Java 9.
+At this stage, however, there will be no special support for Java 9 specific features.

+It is a non-goal of this feature to be able to build Gradle on Java 9.
+This is a later feature.

 ## Issues